iotaledger/chronicle.rs/examples/README.md

 - For the build process please refer to [here](../README.md)
 - Please download the dmp files [here](https://dbfiles.iota.org/?prefix=mainnet/history/) for importing
-- Go to the example folder to run the example
+- To run an example
 ```bash
 cargo run --example [EXAMPLE_NAME]
 ```